 Moneyline odds are perhaps the easiest to read.
 This is especially the case in the United States, where they are based on $100.
 The odds show the bettor how much money they stand to win from a $100 wager or how much money they need to bet to win $100.

 Take an NBA game between the Golden State Warriors and the Boston Celtics.
+Positive odds mean a team is the underdog and negative odds mean the team is the favorite.
 The moneyline odds will look like this;

 Nearly every sports encounter has a favorite and an underdog.
 With moneyline odds, the favorite has negative odds while the underdog has positive ones.
 In the above example, the Golden State Warriors are the favorites.
 Their odds show how much you need to wager to win $100 from a bet.
 So, in this case, you’ll need to wager $150 to win $100.